 There are also three variants of the all target: debug, normal, and optimal.
-These targets change the compilation mode (by changing the default value of the debug and optimize flags) and reload all affected files (i.e. all files loaded without an explicit debug/1 or optimize/1 compiler option).
+These targets change the compilation mode (by changing the default value of the debug and optimize flags) and reload all affected files (i.e., all files loaded without an explicit debug/1 or optimize/1 compiler option).

 When using the all target, only source files loaded using the logtalk_load/1 and logtalk_load/2 predicates are reloaded.
-Non-modified files will also be reloaded when there is a change to the compilation mode (i.e. when the files were loaded without explicit debug or optimize flags and the default values of these flags changed after loading; no check is made, however, for other implicit compiler flags that may have changed since loading).
-When an included file is modified, this target reloads its main file (i.e. the file that contains the include/1 directive).
+Non-modified files will also be reloaded when a previous attempt to load them failed or when there is a change to the compilation mode (i.e., when the files were loaded without explicit debug or optimize flags and the default values of these flags changed after loading; no check is made, however, for other implicit compiler flags that may have changed since loading).
+When an included file is modified, this target reloads its main file (i.e., the file that contains the include/1 directive).